Shrines and Temples in Nikko

 |Address||2301 Sannai, Nikko-shi, Tochigi|

-(Final entry is 30 minutes before the gate closed throughout the year.)
+(Final admission is 30 minutes before the gate closed throughout the year.)

 |Admission||Adults and senior high school students: 1,300 yen; Junior high school and elementary school students: 450 yen|